timosalm/spring-ai/README.md

 ./gradlew bootRun
 ```
 Open [http://localhost:8080](http://localhost:8080) in your browser.
-Enter the ingredients you want to find a recipe for in the form and press the "find" button.
+Enter the ingredients (e.g. "Potatoes") you want to find a recipe for in the form and press the "find" button.

 ## Function Calling
 By checking the "Prefer available ingredients" checkbox, [Function Calling](https://docs.spring.io/spring-ai/reference/1.0/concepts.html#_function_calling) will be enabled.
 As the functionalities to add always available ingredients and for the API call to check the available ingredients in the fridge are not yet implemented, they can be configured via the
 `app.always-available-ingredients` and `app.available-ingredients-in-fridge` properties in [application.yaml](src/main/resources/application.yaml).

+Bacon and onions are currently configured for available ingredients in fridge.
+With the input "Potatoes", you should get a recipe with potatoes and bacon.

 ## Retrieval-Augmented Generation(RAG)
 By checking the "Prefer own recipes" checkbox, [Retrieval-Augmented Generation](https://docs.spring.io/spring-ai/reference/1.0/concepts.html#concept-rag) will be enabled.